NxPKG/khulnasoft-docs/content/images/image-resizing/url-format.md

 {{<definitions>}}
 - `<ZONE>`
-  - Your domain name on Cloudflare.
+  - Your domain name on Khulnasoft.
 Unlike other third-party image resizing services, Image Resizing does not use a separate domain name for an API.
-Every Cloudflare zone with Image Resizing enabled can handle resizing itself.
+Every Khulnasoft zone with Image Resizing enabled can handle resizing itself.
 In URLs used on your website this part can be omitted, so that URLs start with `/cdn-cgi/image/`.

 - `/cdn-cgi/image/`
-  - A fixed prefix that identifies that this is a special path handled by Cloudflare's built-in Worker.
+  - A fixed prefix that identifies that this is a special path handled by Khulnasoft's built-in Worker.

 - `<OPTIONS>`
   - A comma-separated list of options such as `width`, `height`, and `quality`.